-The best bit about Paramount+ in the UK is that it's got a partnership with Sky.
+The best bit about Paramount+ in the UK is that it has a partnership with Sky.
 This means if you're currently a Sky Cinema user, using SkyQ or Sky Glass, then you get the Paramount Plus service for free.

 How to set up Paramount+ on Sky